giulong/spectrum/docs/README.md

 | configuration-grid.yaml         |    5     | Provided by you.
 A warning is raised if not found, no errors |

 > 💡 **Tip**<br/>
-> There's no need to repeat everything: configuration files are merged, so it's better to keep values that are common to all the profiles in the base configuration.yaml,
+> There's no need to repeat everything: configuration files are merged, so it's better to keep values that are common to all the profiles in the base `configuration.yaml`,
-> while providing `<PROFILE>`-specific ones in the `configuration-<PROFILE>.yaml`
+> while providing `<PROFILE>`-specific ones in the `configuration-<PROFILE>.yaml`.
+>
+> In this way, when you need to run with a different configuration, you don't need to change any configuration file.
+> This is important, since configurations are versioned alongside your tests,
+> so you avoid errors and keep your scm history clean.
+> You then just need to activate the right one by creating different run configurations in your IDE.

 > ⚠️ **Merging Lists**<br/>
 > Watch out that list-type nodes will not be overridden.
 Their values will be merged by appending elements!
 Let's clarify with an example: